If you find yourself wondering what you need to do before labor, you’re in the right place.

 1. Register at your delivery hospital

-Registering at your delivery hospital is pivotal to a smooth check-in process when you’re ready to go in labor!
+Registering at your delivery hospital is pivotal to a smooth check-in process when you’re ready to go in labor.
 When you’re contracting, all you know is the pain you’re feeling.
 Whether you have your documents with you or if you have your insurance information on hand, you don’t care!
-That’s why in order to avoid an unpleasant check-in process, I suggest you register ahead!
-It saves you time!
+That’s why in order to avoid an unpleasant check-in process, I suggest you registering ahead.

 2. Register for an epidural